Home Ownership Programs

 View the full report.

 Xcel Energy will once again be contracting line clearance (tree pruning from pole to pole) for 2014 to Asplundh Tree Expert Company in parts of St. Louis Park.
 Xcel Energy will notify impacted property owners of this pruning.
-The City of St. Louis Park DOES NOT clear or prune around power lines; this is all Xcel Energy responsibility and domain....
+The City of St. Louis Park DOES NOT clear or prune around power lines; this is the responsibility and domain of Xcel Energy...

 Homes Within Reach is a program of West Hennepin Affordable Housing Land Trust that purchases properties, rehabilitates and then turns around and sells the home to qualified low to moderate income households.
 Buyers pay for the cost of the home only and lease the land for 99 years.
 City funds are leveraged with Hennepin County Affordable Housing...